dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
-   Today's insight: The kind of people I look for to fill top management spots are the mavericks.
-These are the guys who try to do more than they're expected to do - they always reach.
+Today's insight:
+  I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (886 days)